 Our students have gone on to succeed in a dazzling range of careers, including business, law, medicine, journalism, teaching, IT, the civil service, advertising, film and television, and finance.
 The 2013 Destination of Leavers of Higher Education (DLHE) survey found that 90% of our Philosophy graduates were in work or study six months after finishing their degree, with 80% of those in full-time employment occupying professional or managerial roles.
-You can find out more about some of our graduates on our‘Alumni: Where are they now?' pages for Philosophy and Politics.
+You can find out more about some of our graduates on the university's Alumni pages.

 During your degree you will learn skills such as: